 The fresh board on our truck lists the local farms and purveyors who grow and make our ingredients!
 And sometimes it includes jokes, announcements, give aways.

 Proudly eco-friendly, we use compostable birch wood forks & spoons, paper plates, cups, bags.
 Some bowls and plates are made of pressed sugar cane fiber!
 No plastic, no lids, no straws!
+When we cater, we use beautiful pressed palm leaf plates!
 Bring your own water bottle or refillable for a beverage discount.
 Buy a stainless steel straw next time you see us!

 Who are we?
 We are dedicated eaters and cooks on Vashon Island developing recipes and cooking for our Island neighbors and visitors.